Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Foliations with locally free conormal sheaf of degree 3

 \begin{Prop} For each instanton bundle $E$ of charge 1 there is a foliation by curves $\sF$ of degree 3 such that $N_\sF^*(3)=E$.
 Furthermore, $\sing(\sF)$ is a curve of degree 8 and arithmetic genus 5 that is connected whenever it is reduced, and $\dim_\C M_\sF=1$. \end{Prop}

 The second statement in the previous proposition follows from the formulas of Theorem \ref{P:SLocus} and in display \eqref{h0(OZ)}, as well as the considerations in the paragraph just above it.
-We proceed in the same way in the next three proposition that close the proof of Main Theorem \ref{classification-degree3}.

-\begin{proof} Since $h^0(E(1))=5$ we cannot apply the previous results in this case.
-However, instanton bundles of charge 1 are 1-regular, so $E(1)$ is globally generated.
+\begin{proof} Instanton bundles of charge 1 are 1-regular, so $E(1)$ is globally generated.
 It follows that $E\otimes\Omega^1_{\p3}(3)$ is globally generated as well; Ottaviani's Bertini type Theorem \cite[Teorema 2.8]{O} implies that there is a monomorphism $E(-3)\to \Omega^1_{\p3}$ whose cokernel is a torsion free sheaf (see also the Appendix in \cite{CCJ}). \end{proof}

-\begin{Prop} For each instanton bundle $E$ of charge 2 there is a foliation by curves $\sF$ of degree 3 such that $N_\sF^*(3)=E$.
-Furthermore, $\sing(\sF)$ is a curve of degree 7 and arithmetic genus 2 that is connected whenever it is reduced, and $\dim_\C M_\sF=4$. \end{Prop}

-\begin{proof} Every instanton bundle of charge 2 satisfies $h^0(E(1))=2$ and $\hom(E(-3),\Omega_{\p3}^1)\geq 18$, see the formula in display \eqref{dim-hom} above.
-The second part of Lemma \ref{lemma-torfree} guarantees the existence of a monomorphism $E(-3)\to\Omega_{\p3}^1$ with torsion free cokernel. \end{proof}